Women in the military: United Kingdom

 In 1938, the British established uniformed services for women (small units of nurses had long been in service).
 In late 1941, Britain began conscripting women, sending most into factories and some into the military, especially the Auxiliary Territorial Service (ATS) attached to the army.
 The ATS began as a women's auxiliary in 1938.
-In 1941, the ATS was granted military status, although women received only two thirds of male pay.
+In 1941, the ATS was granted military status, although women received only two-thirds of male pay.
 Women had a well-publicized role in handling anti-aircraft guns against German planes and V-1 missiles.
-The daughter of Prime Minister Winston Churchill was there, and he said that any general who saved him 40,000 fighting men had gained the equivalent of a victory.
-By August 1941, women were operating fire-control instruments; although they were never allowed to pull the trigger, since killing the enemy was considered to be too masculine.
+Prime Minister Winston Churchill's daughter was there, and he said that any general who saved him 40,000 fighting men had gained the equivalent of a victory.
+By August 1941, women were operating fire-control instruments; although they were never allowed to pull the trigger, since killing the enemy was considered too masculine.
 By 1943, 56,000 women were in Anti-Aircraft Command, mostly in units close to London where they faced a risk of death, but not of capture.
 The first death of a woman in Anti-Aircraft Command occurred in April 1942.

 Germany

-The Third Reich had similar roles for women.
+Nazi Germany had similar roles for women.
 The SS-Helferinnen were regarded as part of the SS if they had undergone training at a Reichsschule SS.
 All other female workers were contracted to the SS and chosen largely from concentration camps.
 Women served in auxiliary units in the navy (Kriegshelferinnen), air force (Luftnachrichtenhelferinnen) and army (Nachrichtenhelferin).

 In 1944-45 roughly 500,000 women were volunteer uniformed auxiliaries in the German armed forces (Wehrmacht).
-About the same number served in civil aerial defense, 400,000 volunteered as nurses and many more replaced drafted men in the wartime economy.
-In the Luftwaffe they served in combat roles helping to operate anti-aircraft systems to shoot down Allied bombers.
+Approximately the same number served in civil aerial defense.
+400,000 volunteered as nurses and many more replaced drafted men in the wartime economy.
+In the Luftwaffe, women served in combat roles helping to operate anti-aircraft systems to shoot down Allied bombers.
 By 1945, German women held 85% of the billets as clerics, accountants, interpreters, laboratory workers and administrative workers, together with half of the clerical and junior administrative posts in high-level field headquarters.

 The German nursing service consisted of four main organizations: one for Catholics, one for Protestants, the secular DRK (Red Cross), and the "Brown Nurses" for committed Nazi women.
 Military nursing was primarily handled by the DRK, which came under partial Nazi control.
-Frontline medical services were provided by male medics and doctors.
+Front line medical services were provided by male medics and doctors.
 Red Cross nurses served widely within the military medical services, staffing the hospitals close to the front lines and at risk of attack.
 Two dozen nurses were awarded the Iron Cross for heroism under fire.
 Brown Nurses were forced to look away while their incapacitated patients were murdered by war criminals.

-Hundreds of women auxiliaries (Aufseherin) served in the SS in the camps, the majority of which were at Ravensbrück.
+Hundreds of women auxiliaries (Aufseherinnen) served in the SS in the camps, the majority of which were at Ravensbrück.
+Members of the SS-Gefolge were civilians who served the SS but were not formally a part of the SS.

-In Germany, women worked and were told by Hitler to produce more pure Aryan children to fight in future wars.